sodadata/docs/soda/new-documentation.md

 <br />

+#### November 15, 2023
+* Corrected the rule that numeric characters in a list of `valid values`, `invalid values`, or `missing values`, must be wrapped in single quotes.
+This is not the case.
+See [Specify valid or invalid values]({% link soda-cl/validity-metrics.md %}#specify-valid-or-invalid-values) for corrected content.

 #### November 14, 2023
 * Added [release notes]({% link release-notes/all.md %}) documentation for Soda Library 1.1.22 and Soda Core 3.0.54.